ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 input-validation protocol.
 This allows the helper to implement the protocol statelessly, if desired.

-#### Verify Finish
+### Verify Finish

-The leader handles the helper's response to its HTTP request by first checking for a well-formed `PAVerifyStartResp` message.
+The leader handles the helper's response to its POST request by first checking for a well-formed `PAVerifyStartResp` message.
 If not found, then it aborts and alerts the helper with "malformed verify start response".

 **Request.**
-The leader sends an HTTP request to `[helper]/verify_finish` with the following
+The leader sends a POST request to `[helper]/verify_finish` with the following
 message:

 ```